freezefawn/pluralsurvivalguide/communication.md

 ## The fancy stuff

 the less standard stuff.
+WIP

 ### Imposition and Projection section

 communication through this will be covered in the imposition and projection guide.
+WIP

 ## External Guides: